EarthSciML/Aerosol.jl/docs/src/isorropia/examples.md

 nothing # hide
 ```

+## Urban aerosol

-Now, we can try reproducing Figure 6 by Fountoukis and Nenes (2007):
+Let's try reproducing Figure 6 by Fountoukis and Nenes (2007).
+This case represents an urban aerosol with the following initial conditions:

 ```@example 1
 RHs = [10, 25, 40, 55, 65, 70, 75, 80, 85, 90] ./ 100.0